AmethystApples/AmethystApples/README.md

 ## Hey!
 I'm Yaseen.
-I'm a third-year Computer Science major at the University of Maryland.
-I am currently seeking Summer 2026 CS internships, feel free to email me! (ykhan126@terpmail.umd.edu)
+I'm a fourth-year Computer Science major at the University of Maryland.
+I am currently seeking jobs post-graduation May 2026, feel free to email me! (ykhan126@terpmail.umd.edu)

 I'm all in on learning how to use programming and problem-solving to help people and make the world a better place.